violafanfani/github_settings_tool/docs/index.rst

 Description
 -----------
-tool to test how to publish a package
+Tool to test how to publish a package we are now learning how to use read the docs

 .. toctree::